ngs-docs/angus/where_to_put_data.md

 3. Check https://github.com/<username>/<reponame> to see if your files appeared on GitHub

 4. Make a change to your code file.
-Add a line or two.
-Repeat steps above to version control your code:
+Add a line or two, e.g. `ls -lah` or `echo $(pwd)`.
+Then, repeat steps above to version control your code file:

 ```
 git add --all